 Use an external database for plan generation when:- Your schema uses PostgreSQL extensions (like

-hstore,postgis,uuid-ossp, etc.) - The embedded database doesn’t have extensions pre-installed, causing plan generation to fail with “type does not exist” errors (#121) - Your schema has cross-schema foreign key references - The embedded approach only loads one schema at a time, breaking foreign key constraints that reference tables in other schemas (#122)
+hstore,postgis,uuid-ossp, etc.) - The embedded database doesn’t have extensions pre-installed, causing plan generation to fail with “type does not exist” errors (#121) - Your schema has cross-schema foreign key references to tables you do not manage (for example Supabase

 How It Works